KireinaHoro/jsteward.moe/content/GSoC 2018/gsoc-2018-final-report.md

 ### Android Build system

 The manually-created toolchains have to be plugged into the Android build system to enable native building on AArch64.
 Many parts of the build system currently do not make a clear distinction between host OS and architecture, assuming that the host to be an x86 system.
-Work is needed to rework these parts and enable the use of system toolchains instead of prebuilt ones.
+Work is needed to refactor these parts and enable the use of system toolchains instead of prebuilt ones.

 ### Dependency relationship between AOSP modules